 The environmental engineering (EVEN) program at the University of Colorado- Boulder graduated its first-class with BS degrees in 2002 and became ABET accredited in 2003.
 The first-class 14 years ago had 5 graduating members.
-The EVEN program has grown rapidly, with an anticipated incoming first-year student class of 70 students for fall 2016.
+The EVEN program has grown rapidly, with an anticipated incoming first-year student class of 60+ students for fall 2017.
 This growth has changed the culture in the program from one where the faculty know all of the students in the entire program to one where the many EVEN students go unrecognized by most faculty.
-In response to this growth and the associated change in the faculty-student dynamic, we initiated a mentorship program for first-year students (~50) in the program (~200 students), in which senior environmental engineering students volunteer their time to mentor the incoming students.
+In response to this growth and the associated change in the faculty-student dynamic, we initiated a mentorship program for first-year students (60+) in the program (220+ students), in which junior/senior environmental engineering students volunteer their time to mentor the incoming students.
 The mentorship program is introduced through the fall semester Introduction to Environmental Engineering course which is required for all incoming students.
-The objective of the program is to support first-year and transfer EVEN students as they gain their footing in the EVEN Program and in life at CU Boulder.
-The approach is to assign each senior mentor five to six mentees.
-They first meet with the first-year EVEN students in our EVEN 1000 lecture, then meet/ communicate with them two to three times throughout the semester.
-Our initial design was to carry this through the spring semester.
-This is a volunteer effort.
-EVEN first-year students are not required to participate.
-Mentors are volunteering their time, but get a couple of free meals as a token.